qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 People often assume that others know what they know.
 So people often **omit important details** when explaining things, causing problems in communication and teaching.

 When learning a new domain of knowledge, it's beneficial to ask "stupid questions".
-These "stupid questions" are actually fundamental questions, but seen as stupid by experts, who already forgot the thinking when not knowing the fundamentals, under curse of knowledge.
-One benefit of AI is that you can ask "stupid questions" without being humiliated (but be wary of hallucinations).
+These "stupid questions" are actually fundamental questions, not stupid at all.
+But these fundamental questions are seen as stupid by experts, under curse of knowledge.

+One benefit of AI is that you can ask "stupid questions" without being humiliated by experts (but be wary of hallucinations).

+If a "stupid question" doesn't have a sound answer, then maybe something important is overlooked by everyone.

 **Simplicity is often confused by familiarity**.
 If one is very familiar with a complex thing, they tend to think that thing is simple.